MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step6-migrate-monitor.md

 >[!Important]
 > This feature is currently in private preview and subject to change without notice.

-After you have reviewed the accounts, the destinations, mappings, you are ready to migrate.
+After you have reviewed the accounts, confirmed the destinations, correctly mapped identities, you are ready to migrate.

 1. Select the accounts to migrate.